saibaldas/MarsPhotosOfTheDay/README.md

 2) Select MarsPhotosOfTheDay.AIP as the Startup project
 3) Select IIS Express as the profile to debug and click the debugger button,
 4) Swagger will open.
 You can now execute the APIs
-    - I am still working on the DownloadAsZip and DownloadOneByOne
-    - I am still adding Unit Testing
-5) Added Web Browser support to display images
-   Start the WebApi project
-   Go to the Web Project and then ClientApp
-     Open in Visual Studio Code and then npm start Browser opens localhost:5000 Click the MarsRoverImages tab
-6) Added Docker support to the WebAPI project.
+5) Added Docker support to the WebAPI project.
 Run with Docker Compose
+6) Added Web Browser support to display images
+   Start the WebApi project using docker compose
+   Go to the Web Project
+     Open in Visual Studio Code and then npm start Browser opens localhost:5000 with MarsRoverImages I am adding the Web Browser support to download the images locally